vertika-gif/Smart-Gardening/README.md

 Smart IOT plant monitoring system made using python, Arduino, Firebase and Android : It automatically waters the plant as per the requirements and cover them with a shed in excess sunlight.

-Worked on backend python server and implementing AI with IOT
+Worked on backend python server.

-Integrated the project with Google Assistant and Alexa
+Integrated the project with Google Assistant and Alexa.

-Created an easy to use native android app in android studio
+Created an easy to use native android app in android studio.

-Integration done using Firebase Realtime Database
+Integration done using Firebase Realtime Database.

 Video Link : https://www.youtube.com/watch?v=yzxQOYKk0cg